Misash/Pets_Name_Generator/README.md

 app using langChain framework

 ## Requirements
-create a .env with the opeenAI key and python >=3.10.12
+create a .env with the openAI key and python >=3.10.12

 ```py
   OPENAI_API_KEY = "sk-***************"